MicrosoftDocs/architecture-center/docs/reference-architectures/identity/azure-ad-content.md

 ### VMs for N-Tier application

-The deployment includes infrastructure for an N-tier application.
 For cost information about these resources, [Run VMs for an N-tier architecture][implementing-a-multi-tier-architecture-on-Azure].

-## Deploy the solution

-A deployment for a reference architecture that implements these recommendations and considerations is available on GitHub.
-This reference architecture deploys a simulated on-premises network in Azure that you can use to test and experiment.
-To deploy the solution, see the [readme](https://github.com/mspnp/identity-reference-architectures/tree/master/azure-ad) on GitHub.

 <!-- links -->